-Today, I'd like to talk about two key areas: first, an overview of the current humanitarian conditions; and second, an update on our response efforts and critical next steps.
+Today, I'd like to talk about two key areas: first, an overview of the current humanitarian conditions; and second, an update on our response efforts and critical and Bentiu, the spreading violence in South Sudan has claimed the lives of more than 1,000 people and driven more than 240,000 people from their homes.
+Until there is progress on the urgently convened peace negotiations and political dialogue, there is potential for additional clashes and displacement.